eMedicine Specialties > Pediatrics: Surgery > General Surgery

 The proximal segment is identified by gently advancing the Replogle tube, and traction sutures may be placed.
 The upper pouch can and should be mobilized all the way to the thoracic inlet.
 Circumferential mobilization to the thoracic inlet aids in identifying proximal fistulas.
 Care must be taken during the dissection of the proximal esophagus to avoid injury to the trachea or recurrent laryngeal nerve.

-Most surgeons place a retropleural chest tube with the tip positioned near, but not touching, the anastomosis (see Media file 21).
+Most surgeons place a retropleural chest tube with the tip positioned near, but not touching, the anastomosis (see the image below).
 The tube is placed to water seal drainage to avoid an extrapleural pneumothorax.
 Suction applied to the tube may disrupt the anastomosis.
 Intubation should be maintained as is clinically required.
 Premature extubation that results in aggressive bag-mask ventilation and reintubation can be disastrous to the repair.

-Premature and medically unstable children can be maintained on total parenteral nutrition with a tube in the proximal pouch until surgery.
-Emergent thoracotomy and fistula ligation is used for infants with respiratory distress when nonoperative management is unsuccessful.
+Premature and medically unstable children can be maintained on TPN with a tube in the proximal pouch until surgery.
+Emergency thoracotomy and fistula ligation are used for infants with respiratory distress when nonoperative management is unsuccessful.

 Esophageal atresia with proximal fistula